Charlotte of Belgium: Later years

 Charlotte disappeared completely from the public sphere, protected by the high gates of her domain and the guards which protected them.
 She received visits only from her family: mainly from her sisters-in-law, Queen Marie Henriette and the Countess of Flanders.
 On Sundays, an abbot came to say mass at Bouchout Castle.
-To distract herself, she went on walks, embroidered, played cards and listened to her gramophone.
-She was not informed of the death of her close relatives (King Leopold II in 1909 and her sister-in-law, the Countess of Flanders, wife of her brother Philippe, in 1912), nor that of her servants because she never asked questions about their absence.
+To distract herself, she went on walks, embroidered, played cards, and listened to her gramophone.
+She was not informed of the deaths of her close relatives (King Leopold II in 1909 and her sister-in-law, the Countess of Flanders, wife of her brother Philippe, in 1912), nor those of her servants, because she never asked questions about their absence.

 Her lady-in-waiting, Hélène, Countess of Reinach-Foussemagne, said about Charlotte: "Most of the time, the unfortunate woman was absorbed in long silences, or on the contrary in heated discussions in French, English, German, Italian, Spanish, with imaginary interlocutors, discussions too incoherent, too disjointed for one to be able to guess what thoughts occupied this brain. [...]
 In her soliloquies pass from time to time, very rarely, sentences, interjections which prove that sometimes her obscured thought returns on these lamentable memories: Sir, one told you that one had had a husband; a husband, sir, and then madness!
 Madness is made of events!
 If he had been helped by Napoleon!...".
 For their part, Princess Marie-José and Prince Charles recalled their visits to their great-aunt, remembering an elderly lady making confused remarks.
 Periods of lucidity became rarer over time.
 In crises of destructive monomania, she gave in to outbursts of uncontrollable anger and destroyed crockery and crystal vases, set her hounds on a maid, and tore up pictures and books.
 This alternated with periods of calm when she peacefully undertook simple occupations.

 During World War I, Belgium was invaded.
 Only a tiny part of the country remained free of German occupation, the town of De Panne, where King Albert I, Charlotte's nephew, lived until the signing of the Armistice of 11 November 1918.
 Charlotte did not see her family during the war.
 Despite the conflict, her status as Archduchess of Austria protected her from the German occupier, and her way of life remained unchanged.
 She flew the Austro-Hungarian flag on the roof of Bouchout Castle; and in March 1916, a German officer inquired as to why the Austrian colors flew on a property in occupied Belgium.
 In response, General Moritz von Bissing, at the head of the Imperial German General Government of Belgium, had a sign affixed to the gates of the castle, which read as follows: "This domain, property of the Crown of Belgium, is occupied by Her Majesty the Empress of Mexico, Archduchess Maximilian of Austria, sister-in-law of Emperor Franz Joseph, our illustrious ally.
-I order the German soldiers passing by here not to ring the bell and to leave the place untouched".
+I order the German soldiers passing by here not to ring the bell and to leave the place untouched."